olegcherpak/meta-eca/README.md

    for an emulated IA-32 instruction-set machine respectively.

 7. Set DISTRO ?= "eca" in COREBASE/build/conf/local.conf file.
-   If you want a bleeding edge versions of ConnMan, oFono, Bluez5 or Neard, then you can set the DISTRO to "eca-bleeding"
+   If you want a bleeding edge versions of ConnMan, oFono, Bluez5 and Neard, then you can set the DISTRO to "eca-bleeding"

+8. Mask out bluez4 as we want to use bluez5, set BBMASK in your local.conf file BBMASK = "meta/recipes-connectivity/bluez/bluez4*|\
+   meta-openembedded/meta-systemd/oe-core/recipes-connectivity/bluez/bluez4*"

-8. Optional: In COREBASE/build/conf/local.conf file, you may uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
+9. Optional: In COREBASE/build/conf/local.conf file, you may uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
    quad-core machine.

-9. Build eca-image
+10. Build eca-image

    > $ bitbake eca-image

-10. Run the emulator:
+11. Run the emulator:

    > for qemux86:
    > $ PATH_TO_POKY/poky/scripts/runqemu qemux86 eca-image